The NIDILRR Program Directory: Origin and Purpose

 Project Type: - The funding category of project, of which there are 12-15 per year.
 The browse by type page of the Directory is arranged by project type.

-Priority - NIDRR funding categories as outlined in the Long Range Plan.
+Priority - NIDILRR funding categories as outlined in the Long Range Plan.
 The browse by priority page of the Directory is arranged by funding priority.

 Descriptor Terms: - Terms applied by NARIC staff to standardize retrieval across all NARIC databases; based on the REHABDATA Thesaurus.